-- How rent and utilities will be paid while the AG is ineligible.
+- How rent and utilities will be paid while the WV WORKS case is ineligible.
 Determine how extra expenses, such as, but not limited to, cleaning and laundry supplies, clothing, etc. will be covered. - Explain that Emergency Assistance is not available for a family serving a sanction. - Explain that Food Stamp benefits will not increase for 3 months due to the loss of WV WORKS. - Explain that the client must establish good cause to avoid a 3rd sanction.

-The home visit does not substitute for advance notice of any additional sanctions or for any good cause appointments.
+The staffing office visit does not substitute for advance notice of any additional sanctions or for any good cause appointments.